dtzxporter/DTZxPorterLanding/_tools/hunter.md

 title: Hunter
 feature-img: assets/maya.jpg
 thumbnail: assets/tools/hunter.png
-description: "The TD2, AFOP, XDEF, SWOL Asset Extractor"
+description: "The TD, TD2, AFOP, XDEF, SWOL Asset Extractor"
 order: 0
-date: 2025-03-25
+date: 2025-03-26
 ---

-# Hunter - The TD2, AFOP, XDEF, SWOL Asset Extractor
+# Hunter - The TD, TD2, AFOP, XDEF, SWOL Asset Extractor
-Extracts all assets from the games "The Division 2", "Avatar Frontiers of Pandora", "XDefiant", and "Star Wars Outlaws".
+Extracts all assets from the games "The Division", "The Division 2", "Avatar Frontiers of Pandora", "XDefiant", and "Star Wars Outlaws".
 This software was developed by [DTZxPorter](https://twitter.com/dtzxporter).

 ## ❤️ Donate:
 - I take time out of my day to make this happen.